top of page

 Puerto de Alcubierre.

-After the climb we arrived in a flat landscape.
+After the climb, we arrived at a flat landscape.
 We rode passed a canal and some kilometers over gravel roads.
-These changes made it more fun to cycle than the past few days.
-During lunch we ate on a dirt road.
+These changes made it more fun to cycle than in the past few days.
+During lunch, we ate on a dirt road.
 The paté still wasn't finished.
-I ate a chocolate bar for desert.
+I ate a chocolate bar for dessert.

-We also still needed to call Cycletours, to confirm we would take the bus back.
-You needed to do that if you were traveling for more than 21 days, if you didn't your spot on the bus would be given away.
+We also still needed to call Cycletours to confirm we would take the bus back.
+You needed to do that if you were traveling for more than 21 days, if you didn't, your spot on the bus would be given away.
 We thought that was very odd, especially since we had already paid for it.
-It would make way more sense to call if you wouldn't be able to catch the bus.
-When I called the man asked if we knew what time, which date, and where we needed to be.
-I had remembered all of that, we really didn't want to miss that bus.
+It would make way more sense to call if you couldn't catch the bus.
+When I called, the man asked if we knew what time, which date, and where we needed to be.
+I remembered all of that, we really didn't want to miss that bus.

 The landscape looked like Utah in America.